chaitu-2006/delta-demo/README.md

 # new project

-This project for create from local system.
+This project for created from local system.